RJARAG-92/unmsm.english.basic/README.md

 Hi, nice to meet you.
 My name is Ricardo.

 Well, last year, I had the chance to visit the Oxapampa City in three days.
-I went with my daughter, my wife, and some friends.
+I went with my daughter, my wife, and my two best friends.

 We traveled in my car for ten hours from Lima to Oxapampa.
 We arrived in Oxapampa at 7 in the morning.
 First, we stayed at the Burj Oxa hotel.
 The hotel had an elegant restaurant, a beautiful art gallery and a large swimming pool.